Extension Helpers

 The require helper method allows you to require libraries within the context of the Antora installation.
 This method accepts a single argument of type String, which is a require request (i.e., the name of a Node.js module or a source file within a module).
 This method returns the object that the specified module or source file exports.
 If the request can’t be resolved, the method throws an Error with code MODULE_NOT_FOUND.

 From time to time when writing extensions, you may need to access code provided by Antora.
 Examples include the logger, the ContentCatalog, or a utility function like parseResourceId.
 This method allows you to require this code without having to declare a dependency on Antora.
-That dependency is implicit since the extension runs within the context of of Antora.
+That dependency is implicit since the extension runs within the context of Antora.
 This method provides a way to require that code.

 Here’s an example that shows how to get the version of the site generator that is currently running from a listener: